fforbeck/vacuum/README.md

 ![Service-Endpoint-Graph](graph-microservice-dependencies.png)

-The microservice/service host property, captured from Swagger document, represents the main node labeled as `Service` in which all paths declared in the swagger spec, are extracted and created as nodes labeled as `Endpoint`.
+The *green* node is the service host name, captured from Swagger document, it represents the main node and is labeled as `Service`.
-So, basically, the graph is composed by hosts and paths, where hosts represent the service name and paths the endpoints exposed on that service.
+*Blue* nodes are the service paths, also captured from Swagger spec, the nodes labeled as `Endpoint` and have the propety `path` which descrives its path on that service.
+Basically, the graph is composed by host names and paths.

 There is only one relationship between `Service` and `Endpoint` which is identified by the label `EXPOSES`.
+It represents all endpoints that are exposed for a given service swagger spec.

-Once you have created the Service-Endpoint graph you can adjust your microservices to send a request to Vacuum API with the details about the call that your service A is sending to any other service.
+Once you have created the Service-Endpoint graph you can adjust your microservices to send a request to Vacuum API.

-After that, you can use Vacum API to obtain details about the dependancy of your services.
+The request needs to inform the details about the call that your service A is sending to your service B.
+After that, Vacuum will create relationships between both services considering the path and http method in use.

-The relatioship between services are created everytime the API receives a request event with these details:
+The relatioship between the Service rely on a request event with these details:
 - origin_host: The service A host name which is firing the call to service B
 - method: The HTTP method
 - target_host: The service B host name